naumvd95/devops-test-task/README.md

 ### stage 2

-Github workflow actions will perform operations for building and testing application.
+Github workflow actions will perform operations for building and testing application `.github/workflows/`.
 Similar operations available in Makefile to speedup local development:

 Versioning: